adelosan521/chapter4/README.md

 Additionally code for basic statistical analysis of BrainSpan Developmental Transcriptome Data is provided in the "brainspan_stats.R" and "brainspan_stats2.R" scripts.
 The scripts involve checking if a dataset is normally distributed using the Shapiro-Wilk test.
 They calculate median, interquartile range, and provides code for conducting a Mann-Whitney U test to test for differences. "brainspan_stats.R" script contains code for comparing fetal versus postnatal stamples whereas "brainspan_stats2.R" script contains code for comparing early versus late fetal stage samples.

+The code for determining whether there is a correlation between TF footprint frequency at VGCC loci and at randomly selected genes is featured in the "scatterplot.R" script.
+It chooses between calculating a Pearson correlation coefficient or Spearman correlation coefficient based on the normality of the data.
+The normality of the data is determined using the Shapiro-Wilk test.
+If the data is normal, the Pearson correlation coefficient is calculated; if the data is not normal, the Spearman correlation coefficient is calculated.
+It prints the values and generates a scatterplot that can be saved as a PNG.

 References

 Bentsen M, et al. ATAC-seq footprinting unravels kinetics of transcription factor binding during zygotic genome activation.
 Nature Communications 11: 4267 (2020).